wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 ## Pg.
 60 Chiasmus

-> Brother Welch tells of being awakened early one morning… by a voice that said, “If a chiasmus is evidence of Hebrew style in the Bible, it must be evidence of Hebrew style in the Book or Mormon.”
+> Brother Welch tells of being awakened early one morning… by a voice that said, "If a chiasmus is evidence of Hebrew style in the Bible, it must be evidence of Hebrew style in the Book or Mormon."

 What isn’t quoted by Callister is this same brother Welch later saying,